ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/concurrency.md

 In the above code example, the ``retry`` keyword is used in front of the transaction statement.
 Using the ``retry`` keyword implicitly creates a ``DefaultRetryManager`` object, as ``retry<DefaultRetryManager>(3)``, that retries the transaction three times.

 You can specify an optional type parameter, which belongs to the ``RetryManager`` object with the ``retry`` keyword when defining the transaction.
 If the transaction block fails with an error, the ``shouldRetry()`` method of the ``RetryManager`` object is called with the error value ``e``.
-Based on this, the ``RetryManager`` decides whether or not to retry the transaction.
+Based on this, the ``RetryManager`` decides whether to retry the transaction.
 The ``DefaultRetryManager`` is used in case a ``RetryManager`` object is not specified explicitly.
 It is part of the ``lang.error`` lang library.

-The ``RetryManager`` has a predefined set of errors that are retriable.
+The ``DefaultRetryManager`` has a predefined set of errors that are retriable.
 So the retry happens only if one of those error types is what caused the transaction to fail.
 This is in addition to the check for retry counts not exceeding the retry limit set in the ``RetryManager`` object.

 This retry mechanism can be used even without transactions.
 So any block of code in Ballerina can be enclosed with retry.